KareemE125/task-management-app/README.md

 ### Run Frontend Website
 1. Run `npm i` to install all the project dependencies
 2. Run `npm run dev` to run the project
-3. You will find a link for the running website appears in the console, often it is: `http://localhost:5173/`
+3. You will find a link for the running website appears in the console, often it is: `http://localhost:5173/` or `http://localhost:3000/`

 ### Run Backend Server to Serve JSON Database
 1. Open the Folder called `backend-json-server` OR use `cd` command to go to the directory